 - Appoint someone to act as a mentor/supervisor during the experience.
 Be sure the mentor/supervisor has the time to oversee the student’s performance and offer constructive feedback.

-- Employer/supervisors will complete an evaluation for each semester of the internship or co–op.
-The formwill be sent out via email from the Handshake platform, and may be completed on line.
+- Employers/supervisors will complete an evaluation for each semester of the internship or co–op.
+The form will be sent out via email from the Handshake platform, and may be completed online.
 Evaluations need to be completed during the final weeks of the semester, and will be part of the documentation of the student’s internship or co–op experience.

 Post an Internship/Co-op Position